icco/thestack/README.md

    * even just session caching.
 The number of repeat queries is just silly.
  * Deal with mobile users. - mobile style sheet
  * make profile editable.
+ * Change UI to focus more on journaling than notes.
+This is similar to what I was doing already, but change the UI a little.
+ * allow uploading of files
+   * submital from vim?